 e-Tables.
-In February 2011, we acquired the worldwide rights, excluding Oklahoma, Kentucky and the Caribbean, to the TableMAX e-Table system and simultaneously obtained the e-Table rights to the casino table games Caribbean Stud, Caribbean Draw, Progressive Blackjack, Texas Hold'em Bonus and Blackjack Bullets.
+In February 2011, we entered into a definitive agreement to license the worldwide rights, excluding Oklahoma, Kentucky and the Caribbean, to the TableMAX e-Table system and simultaneously obtained the e-Table rights to the casino table games Caribbean Stud, Caribbean Draw, Progressive Blackjack, Texas Hold'em Bonus and Blackjack Bullets.
 See Note 18.
-The TableMAX e-Table system is a fully automated, dealer-less, multiplayer electronic table game platform.
-These platforms will allow us to offer our table game content in markets where live table games are not permitted, such as racinos, video lottery and arcade markets.
+The TableMAX e-Table system is a fully automated, dealer-less, multi-player electronic table game platform.
+These platforms allow us to offer our table game content in markets where live table games are not permitted, such as racinos, video lottery and arcade markets.
 Our e-Table product enables the automation of certain components of traditional table games such as data collection, placement of bets, collection of losing bets and payment of winning bets.
 This automation provides benefits to both casino operators and players, including greater security and faster speed of play, reduced labor and other game related costs and increased profitability.